Decomposition and characterization of curl forces for all space dimensions: Introduction

 In this paper, we propose a new, algorithmic approach to decompose any force into a potential component and a generalized curl component.
+This will be done using geometric decomposition.
 The curl component is then non-uniquely decomposed into terms involving generalized potentials and their gradients using the Frobenius theorem.
 Unlike the method outlined in \cite{YavariGoriely}, our proposed decomposition does not require solving PDEs.
-This method provides a practical way of working with classical potentials in any number of dimensions.
+This PDE-free alternative, unlike the Darboux theorem, offers a novel and practical way of working with classical potentials in any number of dimensions.
 To address the difficulty of defining a curl outside of three-dimensional space, we replace it with the more general notion of an antiexact differential form.
 The proposed method also yields a more fine-grained decomposition than the one proposed in \cite{YavariGoriely}.

-The paper is organized as follows.
-In the next section, we summarize the key results from the theory of exterior differential forms that are needed to construct the decomposition algorithm.
+The paper is organized as follows: In the next section, we summarize the key results from the theory of exterior differential forms that are needed to construct the decomposition algorithm.
 We then present our main result and provide several examples that illustrate the algorithm's application.